Golden Gate Bridge - 10 viewpoints of the bridge

 Coit Tower

-The slender tower visible from many parts of downtown is the Coit Tower.
-Standing atop Telegraph Hill, it also offers XNUMX-degree views of the city and bay, including the Golden Gate Bridge.
-The best view, however, is from the observation deck, which can only be reached via an elevator, which costs admission.
+The slender tower, visible from many points in the city center, is the Coit Tower.
+It stands on Telegraph Hill and also offers panoramic views of the city and the bay, including the Golden Gate Bridge.

 The most beautiful View at the Entrance to San Francisco